guxuerui/utils-snap-fn/README.md

 **Front-end tool function code snippets with full `typescript` support**

-> Business development process, will often use `mobile judgment`, `browser type judgment`, `throttle function` and other common functions, in order to avoid the trouble of multiple copy and paste for different projects, here a unified package, and released to npm to improve development efficiency.
+> Collect some common utility functions for use in work.
 If you also have some common code, welcome to submit `pr` for this project.

 ## :building_construction: Install